main header image

 (1900 - 1959)

-All males of the Kokuba family have as the first Kanji character of their name the character Ko which means happiness or good fortune.
-It can be read as Ko or as Yuki.
+All males of the Kokuba family have as the first Kanji character of their name the character 'Ko' which means happiness or good fortune.
+It can be read as 'Ko' or as 'Yuki'.
 Soke Kuniba was given the name Kosho at birth and that can be pronounced as Yukitaka also.
-It sometimes causes confusion to Westerners.
 Kanji characters can be given a Chinese or Japanese reading and it often depends on the context of the sentence as to which way it is read.
-Some of Soke Kuniba's cousins are called Ko something and some are called Yuki something.
-To further confuse the issue, they also give children different names as they grow older.
-As a teenager, Soke Kuniba was called Noboru-chan and his relatives in Okinawa still call him Noboru-chan because he spent many of his teen years there with them.

 Soke Kuniba's mother's family was also of the samurai class.
-They are the Furugen family and all males in that side of the family have names that begin with the Kanji for So.
+They are the Furugen family and all males in that side of the family have names that begin with the Kanji for 'So'.
 Many of them are in real estate and they work together with the Kokuba family.
-One cousin Sotetsu Furugen was an aide to Shintaro Abe, the former finance minister of Japan who is one of the leading politicians of the Liberal Democratic Party which is Japan's ruling political party.

-The founder of Seishin Kai, Kosei Kokuba, the youngest son of a branch of the Okinawan Royal Family, the Sho Shi Family, was born in 1901, in the Kokuba Village or what is now Naha City, Okinawa.
-As a young boy he began training in the art of Karate with Founder Choki Motobu, a student of Sensei Matsumora of Tomari.
-In 1924 he left his homeland of Okinawa for the larger islands of Japan.
-For several years he lived near Tokyo in the mountain village of Fuji-Yoshida-Shi, one of the small town located at the foot of Japan's awe inspiring Mount Fuji.
+The founder of Seishin Kai, Kosei Kokuba, was born in 1901 in Kokuba Village.
+As a young boy he began training in the art of Karate with Founder Choki Motobu.
+In 1924 he left his homeland of Okinawa for the larger islands of Japan, living for several years near the foot of Mount Fuji.

 Shogo Kuniba